-Each company can add different buttons on their Google My Business accounts so users can click on them depending on the information they are looking for.
+Each company can add different buttons on their Google Business Profile accounts so users can click on them depending on the information they are looking for.
 The stats you will obtain on the graph are:

 - Number of clicks on the button to access the business’s website.